BoyanDashev/padawanEditor/README.md

 vanilla-js-boilerplate with webpack

-Vanilla js Editor that was going to be used in another project.
+Vanilla js Text Editor that was going to be used in another project.